• Home

 What You’ll Do

 The first thing I did was cut a long piece of contact paper and take off the backing.
 Be careful when you do this so the contact paper doesn’t stick to itself.
-Trust me I went through a few pieces before I got the hang of it.
+Trust me!
+I went through a few pieces before I got the hang of it.

 Tape the contact paper to the wall with the painters’ tape.
 After that, I drew some spiders on the contact paper with the black marker, and wrote numbers on the body of the spiders.
-I chose some random numbers that Grace needs help recognizing.
-That’s one of the best things about this activity.
-You can have your child practice any numbers you want.

 I then put a bunch of google eyes in a bowl and showed Grace the activity.
 We went over the numbers first before I let her go.
 She had to stick the google eyes onto each spider’s face to match the number on each spider’s body.